-Positive Impacts may include but are not limited to improvements to pedestrian and bicycle facilities, traffic operational improvements, and reconstruction projects in or near traditionally underserved areas will have major effect on the relative attractiveness of and area to live or locate a business without displacing its population.
-Property values rise as a result of increasing demand for property, which is itself frequently a direct consequence of rising incomes and profits.
-Intersection projects improve travel time and decrease congestion unusually without significant impact to personal property.
+Positive impacts may include but are not limited to improvements traffic operational improvements and reconstruction projects in or near traditionally underserved areas will have major effect on travel time and decrease congestion unusually without significant impact to personal property.

 Project negatively impacts the environment or traditionally underserved communities?
 (Score: - 5) Project positively impact traditionally underserved communities?
 (Score: 5)